ficolas2/comembert/README.md

 ```bash
 cm
 ```
-fzf will show you a list of the saved commands, select one, and it will be printed to the terminal input.
+**NOTE**: THIS ONLY WORKS ON FISH SHELL.
+If you are using bash or zsh, you need to press the keybinding Ctrl+F fzf will show you a list of the saved commands, select one, and it will be printed to the terminal input.

 ### Save a command